-But there are many other curly tailed cats out there that do not have a pedigree but have that tail.
+But there are many other curly tailed cats out there that do not have a pedigree but they do have that tail.
+The American Ringtail was created out of random bred cats (moggies) through selective breeding.
+The genetic mutation that causes the curled over tail is recessive and in moggies.
+Normally it does not show in the cat’s appearance.
 There are two important point about curly tailed cats:

 - the genetic mutation that produces the curly tail is not harmful to the cat – sometimes genetic mutations can have unwanted detrimental effects as well as the characteristic for which the cat is bred.